(20 ILCS 1605/21.5)

 (a) The Department shall offer a special instant scratch-off game with the title of "Carolyn Adams Ticket For The Cure".
-The game shall commence on January 1, 2006 or as soon thereafter, in the discretion of the Superintendent, as is reasonably practical, and shall be discontinued on December 31, 2016.
+The game shall commence on January 1, 2006 or as soon thereafter, in the discretion of the Director, as is reasonably practical, and shall be discontinued on December 31, 2016.
 The operation of the game shall be governed by this Act and any rules adopted by the Department.
 The Department must consult with the Carolyn Adams Ticket For The Cure Board, which is established under Section 2310-347 of the Department of Public Health Powers and Duties Law of the

 Civil Administrative Code of Illinois, regarding the design and promotion of the game.
 If any provision of this Section is inconsistent with any other provision of this Act, then this Section governs.